tqwewe/tqwewe.github.io/content/blog/enhanced-helix-config.md

-title = "Enhancing Your Helix Editor: A Guide to Optimal Configuration" description = "Here are some ideas of how to improve your Helix experience using a better configuration." date = 2023-06-07 updated = 2024-12-02 draft = false template = "blog/page.html"
+title = "Enhancing Your Helix Editor: A Guide to Optimal Configuration" description = "Here are some ideas of how to improve your Helix experience using a better configuration." date = 2023-06-07 updated = 2025-01-04 draft = false template = "blog/page.html"
 +++

-I've been daily driving Helix editor for a few months now, and love its simplicity and approach to modal editing.
+I've been daily driving Helix editor for years at this point, and love its simplicity and approach to modal editing.

 I'm ashamed to say I was a VSCoder for many years before switching, and had given NeoVim a serious try, but the amount of configuration to manage is just too much in my opionion.